-Opened in 1895, the hotel symbolized a dream for the man who was, simultaneously, one of Richmond's most modest and most colorful citizens and also Richmond's wealthiest citizen.
+Opened in 1895, The Jefferson Hotel was the dream for a man who was recognized as one of Richmond's most modest and generous citizens.
 Lewis Ginter was born in New York of Dutch immigrant parents.
 He came to Richmond in 1842 at the age of eighteen and made a fortune in the import business before losing it to the Civil War.
-He served in the Confederate Army, and then returned to New York, where he made a second fortune in the banking industry and lost it to a recession.
+After the war, he returned to New York where he made a second fortune in the banking industry only to lose it to a recession.

 At age fifty, Ginter returned to Richmond and entered the tobacco business.
-He made millions marketing the pre-rolled cigarette and became a civic leader and philanthropist.
+He made millions marketing the pre-rolled cigarette.
 He then sold his interest in the tobacco company and entered his fourth career, land development.

-A classic Jeffersonian, cultured, gifted and widely traveled (he crossed the Atlantic thirty times, and went around the world several times), Ginter was interested in the arts and architecture.
-He also had a strong, abiding love for his adopted city.
+Ginter was cultured, gifted and widely traveled, crossing the Atlantic thirty times and circling the world several times).
+He was interested in the arts and architecture, was an accomplished pianist, spoke French and German fluently and was a constant reader, particularly admiring the works of Edgar Allan Poe.
+He also had a strong, abiding love for his adopted city of Richmond.

 To create this dream, he commissioned Carrere and Hastings, a renowned architectural firm from New York.
-The firm designed the Fifth Avenue Public Library and Henry Frick House (later the Frick Museum) in New York, as well as portions of the Commonwealth Club in Richmond.
+The firm designed the Fifth Avenue Public Library and Henry Frick House (later the Frick Museum) in New York, the Ponce de Leon Hotel in St. Augustine, Florida, as well as portions of the Commonwealth Club in Richmond.

-Major Ginter's dream was fulfilled on October 31, 1895.
-The Jefferson opened to an awed and delighted public and was enthusiastically proclaimed to be the finest hotel in the country.
+Ginter's dream was fulfilled on October 31, 1895.
+The Jefferson opened to an awed and delighted public.
 Despite heavy rain, thousands of people came through the doors, beginning at 7:00 am.

 Within a week, the Jefferson had lodged its first distinguished guests.
 They were in Richmond for the wedding of Irene Langhorne, who had led cotillions in New York, Philadelphia, Richmond and New Orleans.
 An elegant party, held in the hotel's Roof Garden, was given by the noted New York architect, Stanford White of the firm of McKim, Mead, White, in honor of Miss Langhorne and her husband-to-be, Charles Dana Gibson.
 Gibson, an illustrator and satirist, created the Gibson Girl look at the turn-of-the-century.
 Irene's younger sister, Nancy, who was an attendant in the wedding, eventually married Waldorf Astor and became "Lady Astor", the first woman elected to the British parliament.